MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-telemetry-analytics-queries.md

 _Interpretation: Users seem to abandon the conversation at the GetPointOfInterestLocations step._

 > [!NOTE]
 > Waterfall dialogs execute a sequence (start, multiple steps, complete).
 If a sequence shows start with no complete, it means the dialog was interrupted either due to user abandoning or canceling the dialog.
-In this detailed analysis, one can see this behavior (see completed vs. abandoned steps).
+In this detailed analysis, one can see this behavior (see completed versus abandoned steps).

 #### Waterfall start/step/complete/cancel steps aggregate totals